Oil-paper umbrella

 An oil-paper umbrella (油紙傘 (yóuzhǐsǎn, 油纸伞), [i̯ǒu̯ʈʂɨ̀sàn]) is a type of paper umbrella that originated in China.
-It subsequently spread across several East, South and Southeast Asian countries such as Japan, Malaysia, Myanmar, Bangladesh, India, Sri Lanka, Thailand and Laos, where it has been further developed with different characteristics.
+It subsequently spread across several East, South and Southeast Asian countries such as Japan, Korea, Malaysia, Myanmar, Bangladesh, India, Sri Lanka, Thailand, Laos, Vietnam, Cambodia and Philippines — where it was further developed with distinct characteristics.

-Other than the purpose of providing shade, oil-paper umbrellas are also traditional wedding items.
-In traditional Chinese and Japanese weddings, the matron of honor would cover the bride with a red oil-paper umbrella upon arrival to ward off evil spirits.
+In addition to being used for shade, oil-paper umbrellas are also traditional wedding items.
+In traditional Chinese and Japanese weddings, the matron of honor would cover the bride with a red oil-paper umbrella upon her arrival to ward off evil spirits.
 Purple umbrellas are a symbol of longevity for elders, while white umbrellas are used in funerals.
 Oil-paper umbrellas are also used as props in Japanese traditional dances and tea ceremonies.

 In the early Hakka society, two umbrellas were usually given as dowry, due to the "paper" (纸) and "child" (子) homonym in the language (Pha̍k-fa-sṳ: chṳ́), symbolizing a blessing for the woman to "give birth to a son soon", a propitiatory compliment to the newlyweds at the time.
 As the character "umbrella" contains five "people", giving the umbrellas also represents a blessing for the couple to have many sons and grandsons.
 In addition, because of the "oil" and "have" homonym, and that the umbrellas open into a round shape, they symbolize a happy, complete life.
 It was also customary to give an umbrella to a 16-year-old man at his rite of passage.

-In religious celebrations, oil-paper umbrellas are often seen on the sacred sedan chairs as cover, used to shelter people from rain and sunlight, also to drive the evil spirits away.
+In religious celebrations, oil-paper umbrellas are often seen on sacred sedan chairs as protective coverings—used to shelter people from rain and sunlight, and to drive away evil spirits.
 Today, oil-paper umbrellas are mostly sold as works of art or souvenirs.